nosqlbench/nosqlbench/docs/services/docs/markdown/02_getting_started/02_running.md

 Before running a test of typical access patterns where you want to capture the results, you need to make the test more interesting than loading an empty table.
 For this, we use the rampup phase.

-Before sending our test writes to the database, we will use the `stdout` activity type so we can see what DSBench is generating for CQL statements.
+Before sending our test writes to the database, we will use the `stdout` activity type so we can see what nosqlbench is generating for CQL statements.

 Go ahead and execute the following command: